ARCCA/intro-to-machine-learning-applications/_episodes/01-what-is-machine-learning.md

 >  improves with experience E.*
 > —Tom Mitchell, 1997

 A machine-learning system is trained rather than explicitly programmed.
-It’s presented with many examples relevant to a task, and it finds statistical structure in these examples that eventually allows the system to come up with rules for automating the task.
+It is presented with many examples relevant to a task, and it finds statistical structure in these examples that eventually allows the system to come up with rules for automating the task.